Nil-Store/nil-store/spec.md

 ### 5.7 Sampling Seed & Expansion (normative)

-NilStore’s retrieval‑sampling RNG derives from the epoch beacon and does not interact with any `poss²` circuit.
+NilStore’s retrieval‑sampling RNG derives from the epoch beacon and is independent of storage‑proof circuits.

 Definition (per‑epoch):